The SFFS / KRF grant requires a "strong connection" to the San Francisco Bay Area. What does this mean?

 What does "social issue" mean?

-The SFFS/KRF Filmmaking grant also supports films where the social justice theme is more subtle or metaphorical.
-Please refer to the Current KRF Winners page for further information about what projects have received funding in the past.
+The SFFS / KRF Filmmaking Grant also supports films where the social justice theme is more subtle or metaphorical.
+Please refer to the Past KRF Winners page for further information about what projects have received funding in the past.

-The SFFS/KRF Grant supports projects in all phases of the filmmaking process: Screenwriting, Packaging, Preproduction, Production and Postproduction.
+The SFFS / KRF Filmmakimg Grant supports projects in all phases of the filmmaking process: Screenwriting, Packaging, Preproduction, Production and Postproduction.

 What phase should I apply for?
 Can I apply for more than one?